10. Programs & Supervision

 10.5.
 Student Transfers

-All program transfer requests must be made by the student in writing to the CGSR and be accompanied by the written approval of both academic units.
+All program transfer requests must be made in writing to the CGSR.
+These requests must include both the written transfer request from the student, as well as the written approval of the academic unit receiving the transfer student.
 The Graduate Chair of the new program shall submit a new Program of Studies, and a new Advisory Committee must be established.
 Time in program starts from the first class credited towards the postgraduate diploma or degree sought.back to top

 10.5.2.
 Transfer from or into Postgraduate Diploma